AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-07-how-writing-can-help-you-become-a-better-developer.md

 ---
 title: How Writing Can Help You Become a Better Developer
 description: Writing is likely one of the last skills you associate with software development.
-And yet it plays a crucial role in everything that we do and can even help you build a more successful career.
+And yet it plays a crucial role in everything that we do and can help you build a more successful career.
 keywords: [writing, dev blog, better developer, developer]
 categories: [writing, blogging, career]
 thumbnail: